 I will have to subjectively declare that a picture can only be objectively good.
 You see, a discussion on how to judge any art could also go on forever.
 Thing is, you should separate your subjective from your objective opinion when discussing a work of art.
 Your subjective opinion is the part of you that can identify with a picture and feel “I like/don’t like this” or “this really moves me”.
 Your objective opinion is the part of you that has to be trained on appreciating pictures, and should be able to instinctively think “this is a good picture because of this and this and this reason”, only you don’t get to name the reasons, you just understand that they all blend together to create a good picture.

-Some comments on the things pictured above:
+A few comments on the things pictured and said above: